cryostatio/cryostat-legacy/COMMANDS.md

 This document provides a brief listing of the commands implemented by this client, including a short synopsis of any expected arguments.
-Sample outputs reflect the human-friendly output produced when running `container-jfr` in `tty` or `tcp` modes.
+Sample outputs reflect the human-friendly output produced when running `cryostat` in `tty` or `tcp` modes.
 In `ws` mode the output will be semantically similar but formatted as a JSON response.